 Hungry?
-The Union Square Night Market will return this May to satiate your cravings for crepes, wraps, bowls, and but of course, the trendy Dubai chocolate.
+The Union Square Night Market has returned this fall to satiate your cravings for crepes, wraps, bowls, and but of course, the trendy Dubai chocolate.
 And that’s only to name a few options.

-The beloved food festival will kick off the 2025 season on May 29th, so make sure to plan your outings accordingly.
+The beloved food festival kicked off the 2025 season last spring on May 29th, returned for a brief summer run, and reopened again on September 4th.
 Whether you’re looking for a quick bite or something hearty, this foodies’ paradise has a little bit of everything.

 Union Square Night Market 2025